 The federal tax law practice of the Public Finance Department arose from and continues to be driven forward by the needs of our clients.
 As tax-exempt financings have become more sophisticated and tax-oriented, so have we.
 We have developed the necessary experience to address the increasing number of IRS audits and enforcement actions.

-Our practice with the IRS has increased in complexity, reflecting the increased complexity of bond financings.
 We have extensive experience working with the office of the IRS chief counsel regarding private letter rulings and with the IRS voluntary compliance program for tax-exempt financing.
 As the IRS has increased its audit and enforcement actions related to higher education and general government financings, we have cutting-edge experience in addressing IRS requests for information, audits and closing agreements.

 Additionally, we have considerable experience with arbitrage rebate matters, including making all necessary calculations, preparing IRS ruling requests and providing guidance for the structuring of municipal transactions to comply with IRS regulations.
 Firm attorneys have prepared numerous rebate calculations, and our lawyers regularly advise issuers on compliance with rebate and arbitrage exceptions.